 In the afternoon and/or evening, students will then participate in a cultural activity of Costa Rican Cooking Classes, Dance Classes, and Art Classes.
-They will learn the Latin rhythms of salsa, merengue and cumbia, along with the secret recipes for homemade tortillas and Costa Rican arepas.
+They will learn the Latin rhythms of salsa, merengue, and cumbia, along with the secret recipes for homemade tortillas and Costa Rican arepas.

-One afternoon students will visit to town of Turrialba where they will participate in a scavenger hunt.
+One afternoon students will visit the town of Turrialba where they will participate in a scavenger hunt.
 Using their Spanish language skills, students will break into groups and will navigate their way around the city finding the answer to various different questions.
 Whichever group finds the answer to the most questions, wins the activity!

-This day ends with time to enjoy an ice cream and purchase some souvenirs.
+This day ends with time to enjoy ice cream and purchase some souvenirs.
 In the evening, students will need to complete interactive homework assignments with the help of their homestay families to present the following day in class.
 Dinner will be enjoyed at your homestay before participants fall fast asleep after a full day of activities!

 Day 8 – COMBO Tour: Whitewater Rafting & Ziplining Tour

 After the hard work students have put into their studies and volunteering, today is a time for fun and adventure!
-Students will wake and eat breakfast in their homestays.
+Students will wake up and eat breakfast in their homestays.
 They will get geared up for their Combo Tour on the river!
-The students will have about a 30 minute transfer to the river, where they will meet their whitewater rafting guides.
+The students will have about a 30-minute transfer to the river, where they will meet their whitewater rafting guides.
 The group will receive a safety talk and will learn what it takes to be an effective member of a rafting boat!

-Students will learn paddling commands, how river currents work, safe positions in the boat and in the water, and how to rescue a boat member in the case someone falls in.
+Students will learn paddling commands, how river currents work, safe positions in the boat and in the water, and how to rescue a boating member in case someone falls in.
 Your group will raft a Class I – III Section of the world-famous Pacuare River that runs through an Indigenous Reserve.
 It is an absolutely stunning tour down the river, but it will take good concentration and group participation skills.